2018 Tax Reform Changes

 The dust is settling, and you made it out of another tax season.
 Trying to capitalize on every write-off you can before the 2018 tax reform changes go into effect.
 You feel like you just barely made it through this tax season, and now you are trying to figure out how you will weather the new tax reform.
 Don’t worry you still have time put together a Strategic Tax Plan for 2018.

-Difference in 2018 Tax Rates and Brackets
+The difference in 2018 Tax Rates and Brackets

 One of the biggest changes in the 2018 tax reform bill involves tax brackets and tax rates.
 There are still seven tax rates.
 The rates overall have come down.
-For individuals, these lower rates are scheduled to expire in 2025 unless congress extends them.
+For individuals, these lower rates are scheduled to expire in 2025 unless Congress extends them.
 To compare 2017 vs 2018 tax brackets click Here

 2018 Tax Deductions

 While the lower rates are exciting, you might not have the same enthusiasm about the changes in itemized deductions.
-Under the new law many of the itemized deductions are eliminated or restricted individuals.
+Under the new law, many of the itemized deductions are eliminated or restricted individuals.
 You can find out more about the altered deductions Here